How to Make a Simple Benchtop Router Table (With Table Fence)

 How difficult is it to make a benchtop router table?

-The material needed for the project is affordable and easily available in any local store.
-Most cuts require a circular saw (or a table saw) and a hand drill.
-You can also make your own t-tracks and slots.
+The materials needed for the project are affordable and easily available in any local store.
+Most cuts require a circular saw or a table saw and a hand drill.
+Additionally, you will need t-tracks and t-track bolts, but you can easily make them yourself.
 There is no need to buy them and the money saved can be invested elsewhere.

 Let's start building!